Want a Quick Overview?

 Applicants for admission to the MSA program must meet one of the following admission standards:

-1. Applicants for admission to the MSA program who have earned an undergraduate accounting degree from a program with separate AACSB accounting accreditation and an overall GPA of 3.6 (A=4.0) will be admitted to the MSA.
-Applicants who qualify under this condition will no be required to take the GMAT and can apply to the MSA any time after the start of the final semester of their undergraduate accounting program.
-To qualify for admission under this standard, applicants must also submit letters of recommendation from two faculty members at their undergraduate institution.
+1. Applicants for admission to the MSA program who have earned an undergraduate accounting degree from a program with separate AACSB accounting accreditation and an overall GPA of 3.5 (A=4.0) will be admitted to the MSA.
+Applicants who qualify under this condition will no be required to take the GMAT or GRE and can apply to the MSA any time after the start of the final semester of their undergraduate accounting program.

-2. All other applicants for admission to the MSA program must meet the requirements for admission to the Graduate School and must complete the GMAT with a minimum score of 500 and a score of at least 25 each on the verbal and quantitative portions of the examination.
+2. All other applicants for admission to the MSA program must meet the requirements for admission to the Graduate School and must complete the GMAT or the GRE.
+Candidates who submit GMAT scores must have a minimum score of 500 and a score of at least 25 each on the verbal and quantitative portions of the examination.
 Based on the formula where the admission score equals 200 times the undergraduate grade point average (A=4.0) plus the GMAT score, admission requires a total score of 1100.
-In addition, student must submit GMAT Analytical Writing scores.
+If a candidate submits GRE scores, the scores will be converted to comparable GMAT scores using the GRE Comparison Tool for Business Schools – http://www.ets.org/gre/institutions/about/mba/comparison_tool.
+The converted scores must meet the GMAT and formula standards outlines above.

-No graduate accounting courses may be taken for credit toward the MSA degree without first completing the following admission prerequisite courses, or their equivalent, with a grade point average of 2.7 or better: ACCT 200 or 501, ACCT 301, 302, 303, 311, 312, 315, 321, and MS 251.
+Applicants can satisfy the program’s prerequisite requirements by completing the following admission prerequisite courses, or their equivalent, with a grade point average of 2.7 or better: ACCT 200 or 524, ACCT 301, 302, 303, 311, 312, 315, and 321.
 These courses do not carry credit toward the MSA degree.
 Prerequisite courses taken prior to admission to the MSA program ordinarily must have been taken within 6 years of the date the applicant is admitted.
 An MSA student undertaking prerequisite courses may be terminated from the program if (1) the student's grade point average calculated over all prerequisite courses taken at SIUE falls below 2.7 for more than 1 semester, (2) the student receives a grade of less than C in any prerequisite course, or (3) the student fails to make satisfactory progress.

 Successful completion of the MSA program requires that the candidate have excellent written and oral communication skills and an aptitude for analyzing complex problems.
 In addition, computers will be used extensively in the program.
 Weaknesses in communication skills, computers, or statistics should be corrected through remedial courses or self-study prior to seeking admission to the program.